 Why This Matters

-Economic growth isn't just about GDP numbers getting bigger—it's about understanding why some economies expand their productive capacity while others stagnate.
-On the AP Macroeconomics exam, you're being tested on your ability to connect growth factors to the Long-Run Aggregate Supply (LRAS) curve, which represents an economy's potential output or full-employment level of output.
+Economic growth isn't just about GDP numbers getting bigger.
+It's about understanding why some economies expand their productive capacity while others stagnate.
+On the AP Macroeconomics exam, you're tested on your ability to connect growth factors to the Long-Run Aggregate Supply (LRAS) curve, which represents an economy's potential output at the full-employment level.
 When the exam asks what shifts LRAS rightward, it's really asking: what increases an economy's maximum sustainable capacity?

-The factors driving long-run growth tie directly to concepts you'll see throughout the course: the production possibilities curve (PPC), supply-side policies, productivity improvements, and the distinction between short-run fluctuations and long-run trends.
-Don't just memorize a list of growth factors—know which ones affect labor quantity, which affect labor quality (human capital), which expand physical capital stock, and which improve technology and efficiency.
+These growth factors tie directly to concepts you'll see throughout the course: the production possibilities curve (PPC), supply-side policies, productivity improvements, and the distinction between short-run fluctuations and long-run trends.
+Don't just memorize a list.
+Know which factors affect labor quantity, which affect labor quality (human capital), which expand physical capital stock, and which improve technology and efficiency.
 That conceptual framework is what separates a 3 from a 5.

 Factors That Expand the Labor Force